Humanistic psychology: Saybrook Conference

-In November 1964 key figures in the movement gathered at Old Saybrook (CT) for the first invitational conference on Humanistic psychology.
+In November 1964 key figures in the movement gathered at Old Saybrook, Connecticut for the First Invitational Conference on Humanistic Psychology.
 The meeting was a co-operation between the Association for Humanistic Psychology (AHP), which sponsored the conference, the Hazen Foundation, which provided financing, and Wesleyan University, which hosted the meeting.
-In addition to the founding figures of Humanistic psychology; Abraham Maslow, Rollo May, James Bugental and Carl Rogers, the meeting attracted several academic profiles from the humanistic disciplines, including: Gordon Allport, George Kelly, Clark Moustakas, Gardner Murphy, Henry Murray, Robert W. White, Charlotte Bühler, Floyd Matson, Jacques Barzun, and René Dubos.
+In addition to the founding figures of humanistic psychology - Maslow, Rollo May, Bugental, and Rogers - the meeting attracted humanists such as Gordon Allport, George Kelly, Clark Moustakas, Gardner Murphy, Henry Murray, Robert W. White, Charlotte Bühler, Floyd Matson, Jacques Barzun, and René Dubos.
 Robert Knapp was chairman and Henry Murray gave the keynote address.

-Among the intentions of the participants was to formulate a new vision for psychology that, in their view, took into consideration a more complete image of the person than the image presented by the current trends of Behaviorism and Freudian psychology.
+Among the intentions of the participants was to formulate a new vision for psychology that, in their view, took into consideration a more complete image of the person.
 According to Aanstoos, Serlin & Greening the participants took issue with the positivistic trend in mainstream psychology at the time.
-The conference has been described as a historic event that was important for the academic status of Humanistic psychology and its future aspirations.
+The conference has been described as a historic event that was important for the academic status of humanistic psychology and its future aspirations.